Disability Service Feedback & Complaints Procedures

 For the purposes of handling Disability Act 2005 complaints, the Provost, the Head of the College, has delegated his authority to receive, and to refer complaints to Inquiry Officers, to the Director, College Disability Service.

-The following procedures have been developed by the College to receive and investigate complaints made under the Act.
+The following procedures have been developed by the University to receive and investigate complaints made under the Act.

 Making a complaint